19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Weapons/Ammo/Arrow.md

 # Arrow

-An arrow is the ammo type used by [Short bows](../Ranged%20Weapons/Light%20Bow.md), [Long bows](../Ranged%20Weapons/Heavy%20Bow.md), and other manually drawn bows.
+An arrow is the ammo type used by manually drawn bows.

 Arrows have the [Mundane Property](../../Material%20Properties/Mundane%20Property.md) and deal [Mundane Damage](../../../Game%20Procedures/Combat/Damage%20Types/Mundane%20Damage.md).